Barophobia/Azure_104_Notes/Identity_and_Governance/readme.md

 - Each management group and subscription can only support one parent.
 - Each management group can have many children.
 - All subscriptions and management groups are within a single hierarchy in each directory.

+## Azure Policies

+Used to create, assign and manage policy definitions in the azure environment, this ensures that resources are always compliant with your requirements.

+Azure Policy does not automatically apply remediations but can give you a view on resources that aren't meeting the policy rules.

+Resources are evaluated at specific times during the resource lifecycle, the policy assignment lifecycle, and for refular ongoing compliance evaluation.

+*Resources will be evaluated when:*

+- A resource is created or updated in a scope with a policy assignment
+- A policy or initiative is newly assigned to a scope
+- A policy or initiative already assigned to a scope is updated.
+- During the standard compliance evaluation cycle, this occurs once every 24 hours.

+Once the resource has been evaluated you can choose how to respond to the evaluation.
+An example of this regarding a non-compliant resource could be:

+- Denying the resource change
+- Logging the change to the resource
+- Altering the resource before the change
+- Altering the resource after the change
+- Deploying related compliant resources

+### Policy Concepts

+A policy definition is a rule.

+An initiative is a collection of policy definitions.

+An assignment is the application of an initiative or policy to a specific scope.